vdaas/vald/CONTRIBUTING.md

 5. Test your changes if needed.
 6. Commit your changes to your branch. ( git commit -am 'Add some feature' )
 7. Push to the forked branch. ( git push origin my-new-feature )
 8. Create a new pull request against the Vald repository.
-Please also mention the issue on the pull request.
+Please also mention the issue on the pull request if needed.
 9. Wait for the code review.
 Resolve any issue/questions raised by reviewers until it is merged.

 Before making code changes, please read our [coding guideline](./docs/contributing/coding-style.md) to follow our coding style to keep the coding style consistent.